Logo

 Cecile Richards contributed the piece "Combating the Religious Right" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.

-Cecile Richards is married to Kirk Adams, a labor organizer with the Service Employees International Union, and has three children.
+Cecile Richards was married to Kirk Adams, a labor organizer with the Service Employees International Union, whom she married in 1985.